Mikael Granlund: Early career

-Minnesota Wild
+Minnesota Wild (2012–2019)

 Granlund signed a three-year, entry-level contract with the Minnesota Wild during the 2012 NHL off-season.
 With the NHL lockout postponing the 2012–13 season, Granlund was assigned to the Wild's American Hockey League (AHL) affiliate, the Houston Aeros, to begin the 2012–13 campaign.
 After the lockout ended, Granlund was recalled from Houston and made the Wild's opening night roster.
 In the first game of the Wild's season, he made his NHL debut and scored his first NHL goal, against Semyon Varlamov of the Colorado Avalanche on 19 January 2013.

 Granlund's play improved during his sophomore year, scoring 8 goals and 33 assists.
 Midway through the season, Granlund was moved to Minnesota's top line where he was frequently paired with Jason Pominville and Zach Parise.
 On 21 April 2014, Granlund scored a goal in overtime to lead the Wild to a playoff victory over Colorado.

 In the 2014–15 season, Granlund again played on Minnesota's top line alongside Pominville and Parise, where he recorded 8 goals and 31 assists.

 The 2015–16 season saw Granlund centre the Wild's second line with a variety of wingers due to Minnesota's struggle with injuries and line-shuffling.
 Near the end of the season, interim head coach John Torchetti placed him on the first line wing with fellow Finn Mikko Koivu, leading to a sudden uptick in points production, something Torchetti attributed to being released from the defensive duties often placed on centremen.
 He played well in the Wild's short playoff run, with Torchetti calling him the Wild's "best competitor".

 On 1 August 2017, the Wild re-signed Granlund to a three-year, $17.25 million contract with an annual average of $5.75 million, thereby avoiding salary arbitration.

-Nashville Predators
+Nashville Predators (2019–2023)

 During the 2018–19 season, having registered 49 points through 63 games, Granlund was traded by the Wild at the trade deadline to the Nashville Predators in exchange for Kevin Fiala on 25 February 2019.
 In his first 16 games with the Predators, he struggled to score goals; he managed to do so only once in that time frame.

 On 29 September 2020, Granlund informed the Predators he would not be re-signing and that he would test free agency.
 However, he was unable to secure a satisfactory contract elsewhere, and would end up re-signing with Nashville on a one-year, $3.75 million contract on 23 December 2020.

 On 28 July 2021, Granlund re-signed with Nashville on a four-year, $20 million contract.

-Pittsburgh Penguins
+Pittsburgh Penguins (2023)

-On 1 March 2023, Granlund was traded to the Pittsburgh Penguins in exchange for a second-round pick in the 2023 NHL Entry Draft.
+On 1 March 2023, two days before the trade deadline, Granlund was traded by Nashville to the Pittsburgh Penguins, in exchange for a second-round pick in the 2023 NHL entry draft.
+Having scored 36 points in 58 games over the start of the 2022–23 season with the Predators, he played the last 21 games of the season with the Penguins, scoring 5 points.